IBM/buildIT/README.md

 # buildIT

-Transform data into Terraform resources.
+Automate Terraform for IBM IT architecture resources.

 ## Overview